 We have hair all over our bodies, but as time goes by, we are losing more and more of it naturally.
-Where our ancestors had hair all over their bodies, we now only have body hair in a few select locations.
-If you’re not a fan of body hair, then it’s likely that you’ve already heard of depilation.
+Our ancestors had hair all over their bodies; we now only have body hair in a few select locations.
+If you're not a fan of body hair, then it's likely that you've already heard of depilation.

-By the end of our guide, you’ll be a manscaping expert who can keep his junk in perfect order.
-If you need the tools for it, feel free to check out The Perfect Package 2.0.
+By the end of our guide, you'll be a male grooming expert who can keep his junk in perfect order.
+If you need the tools for it, feel free to check out The Perfect Package 4.0.

-Depilation has been practiced since ancient times, with even the Ancient Egyptians shaving their body hair during the years BCE.
-Depilation has relatively few objective advantages besides making hygiene simpler, but it has the benefit of making you more attractive to people who don’t like body hair.
+Depilation has been practiced since ancient times, with even the Ancient Egyptians shaving their body hair during BCE.
+Depilation has relatively few objective advantages besides making hygiene simpler, but it benefits from making you more attractive to people who don't like body hair.

 Depilation has typically been a cultural phenomenon, and some cultures still believe that body hair should be kept intact.
 On the other hand, some people despise the feeling of body hair, and they go to great lengths to stay waxed, shaven, or anything else.
 If you've never tried depilation, at least give it a shot and see if you prefer it.